 We all have financial burdens: tuition costs, credit card debt, student loans.
 Health insurance is probably the last thing on your mind.
-Health is the leading cause of college dropouts nationwide.
-Without insurance coverage, medical bills can trump the existing worries about your budget you may already have.
+But health is the leading cause of college dropouts nationwide.
+Without insurance coverage, medical bills can trump already existing worries about your budget.

 Why do I need health insurance now?